 LSCHS Commentary on Race, Equity, and Justice

-The following Summer 2020 letters from La Salle Administrators and Faculty and events from the Christian Brothers District of Eastern North America address current and continuing national and local issues of race, equity, and justice.
+The earlier letters below from the Summer of 2020 include letters from La Salle Administrators and Faculty and events from the Christian Brothers District of Eastern North America address current and continuing national and local issues of race, equity, and justice.

 - Reflections on Race, Justice and Violence: Brother James Butler, FSC